Not all content is created equal.

 To act, they must trust you.
 If the content you've created, like a blog post, does not establish trust they will not act and convert.
 Simply having a call to action is like giving someone a car without keys and gas, you know it can go forward but you have no resources necessary to make it go forward.

-Here's my secret sauce for creating actionable content that earns trust and converts:
+Here's how I create actionable content that earns trust and converts:

 It's really simple.
 Your entire case rests on fixing your prospects pain with your piece of content.
 People are selfish, "Me, me, me!"
 You, on the other hand, need to stop being selfish, focus on "Them, them, them!"